Free Budapest Walking Tour by JetSettingFools.com

 Carl Lutz Memorial

+MAP.
 A Swiss Diplomat, Carl Lutz served as the Swiss vice-consul in Budapest during WWII.
 Using his diplomatic skills, he was able to negotiate a deal to save more than 60,000 Hungarian Jews from death.
-The poignant memorial is emblematic of Lutz helping the Jews.

-Pro Tip: Carl Lutz also set up Safe Houses around Budapest; his most famous, The Glass House, was a safe haven for more than 3,000 Jews.
-Visitors can learn more about Lutz and his work with the Jewish Community at the Glass House Museum.
+Carl Lutz also set up safe houses around Budapest; his most famous, The Glass House, was a safe haven for more than 3,000 Jews.

-From the Carl Lutz Monument, continue walking south on Dob to the next street, Rumbach Sebestyen.
-Turn right and walk to the last stop on our Jewish Quarter Walking Tour Budapest: Rumbach Street Synagogue.
+Continue walking south on Dob to the next street, Rumbach Sebestyen.
+Turn right and walk to the last stop: Rumbach Street Synagogue.

 Rumbach Street Synagogue

+MAP.
 The beautiful Rumbach Street Synagogue was built in 1872 in the Moorish Revival style.
 The intricately patterned façade and rising turrets make it the most beautiful synagogue in Budapest.
-The interior is currently under renovation.

-This concludes our Jewish Quarter Walking Tour.
-Want to see more?
-Keep walking on our Free City Tour Budapest Culture!
+This concludes our Jewish Quarter Budapest Walking Tour.
+Keep walking on our Free City Tour of Budapest Culture to see more!

 Budapest Fashion Street: Deak Ferenc Utca

 However, the street was time worn by the early 2000s.
-Rather than let the buildings deteriorate, it was renovated with strict attention to historical details and is now home to major retailers from around the world.
-Visitors will find familiar brands, like Tommy Hilfiger, Hugo Boss and Lacoste on Fashion Street.
+Rather than let the buildings deteriorate, it was renovated with strict attention to historical details and is now home to major retailers.

 Pro Tip: Fashion Street is especially beautiful at Christmas Time!
 Illuminated with holiday lights, each retailer creates artful window displays, as well.